seonman/HarmanDeveloperDocs/docs/Android/programming-guide.rst

 Volume Control
 ~~~~~~~~~~~~~~~

-You can set volumes in two way.
+You can set volume in two ways.
 One is set volume for an individual speaker, and the other is set volume for all speakers with the same volume level.
 The volume level ranges from 0 (mute) to 50 (max).

 Note that volume change functions are all asynchronous call.
-That is, it takes a little time (a few milli second) for a volume change to take effect on the speakers.
+That is, it takes a little time (a few milliseconds) for a volume change to take effect on the speakers.

 Note also that when ``setVolumeDevice()`` is called, the average volume can be also changed.
 So, it is safe to retrieve the speaker volumes using VolumeLevelChanged callback (explained later) when your app calls volume control APIs.